 ( https://admin.microsoft.com/AdminPortal/Home#/Settings/OrganizationProfile > Organizations Information )

-However, if you have to change the Language Settings here afterwards, to a language that’s not available in you Region, you have to create a new Tenant.
+However, if you have to change the Language Settings here afterward, to a language that’s not available in your region, you have to create a new Tenant.

 Azure AD User Attributes: